upeiSNACKS/S.N.A.C.K.S/documentation/Project Plan.md

 ### Produce iterative designs for the front-end of the website
-__Description__: TDraw simple mock-ups of what the front-end of the website will look like.
+__Description__: Draw simple mock-ups of what the front-end of the website will look like.
 Consult with the client and receive feedback to come up with a satisfactory final design.

 __Priority__: 2